-This management information circular ("Circular") is furnished in connection with the solicitation of proxies by the management of Zenyatta Ventures Ltd. (the "Corporation") for use at the annual and special meeting (the "Meeting") of the holders (the "Shareholders") of common shares ("Common Shares") of the Corporation to be held at the Toronto Board of Trade, 77 Adelaide Street West, Toronto, Ontario M5X 1C1 at 4:00 p.m.
-(Toronto time) on September 29, 2016 for the purposes set forth in the accompanying notice of annual and special meeting of Shareholders (the "Notice of Meeting").
+This management information circular ("Circular") is furnished in connection with the solicitation of proxies by the management of Zenyatta Ventures Ltd. (the "Corporation") for use at the annual and special meeting (the "Meeting") of the holders (the "Shareholders") of common shares ("Common Shares") of the Corporation to be held on September 27, 2018 at 4:00pm (Toronto time) at the Marriott Downtown at Toronto Eaton Centre, 525 Bay Street, Toronto, ON M5G 2L2, Salon 4 & 5 for the purposes set forth in the accompanying notice of annual and special meeting of Shareholders (the "Notice of Meeting").
 It is expected that the solicitation of proxies will be primarily by mail, however, proxies may also be solicited by the officers, directors and employees of the Corporation by telephone, electronic mail, telecopier or personally.
 These persons will receive no compensation for such solicitation other than their regular fees or salaries.
 The cost of the solicitation of proxies will be borne by the Corporation.